Shetty4L/Stock-Market-Application/README.md

 # Stock Market Application

 A MEAN web application that provides real-time stock market information for all companies registered with the New York Stock Exchange (NYSE) and the NASDAQ.
+The live hosted version can be found [here](http://isydfq.us-west-1.elasticbeanstalk.com).

 ## Getting Started
 These instructions will get you a working copy of the project for development purposes.